Will It Work? Lessons learned from a sailing retreat in the CaribbeanJan 19, 2021

 The whole crew rallied and put their new skills to use as we gingerly moved the boat into the right position to gently lift the anchor off the rock, not snag the cable and get ourselves to a safe place to anchor for the night.
 As we sat down that evening to discuss the final step in the Navigator Framework—dropping anchor—everything came together in a way you can’t plan.
 As we discussed why it’s so important to drop anchor, everyone was speaking from experience.
 They’d seen it done and done it themselves over the past several days.
 They knew what it meant on a boat, and they could see what it would mean in their lives.
 They were connecting the dots.
 They were seeing themselves and the world differently.
 They were changed.
 This was working.
 Emily and I mostly listened as they each shared what they’d learned and what they were going to do with it once they got home.
 They had new ideas, clear direction and fresh confidence.
 So did I. The sailing had been beautiful.
 The course material held up.
 Most importantly, the two together created something magical, something we weren’t sure would happen.
 But it did.
 We’d done the same process ourselves with this trip.
 We’d chosen an island somewhere over the horizon and we’d arrived.
 We would go home to rest and reflect.
 And when the time is right, we will venture out again.

-Learn our proven step-by-step system.
+Learn the proven step-by-step system we use.

 Get awesomeness in your inbox.